lagunal/divelog2/IMPLEMENTATION.md

 *   [ ] Replace the `DivesScreen` placeholder with a `ListView.builder` that displays the list of dives.
 *   [ ] Create a custom `DiveSessionCard` widget to display summary information for each dive in the list.
 *   [ ] Implement navigation from a `DiveSessionCard` to a `DiveDetailScreen`.
-*   [ ] Create the `DiveDetailScreen` to show all information for a selected dive session in a read-only format.
 *   [ ] Add an "Edit" button to the `DiveDetailScreen`'s `AppBar` that navigates to the `DiveFormScreen` with the selected dive's data pre-filled.

 ---